liammtech/winner-vecta-api-practice/BRIEF.md

 - The Design Team uses the Winner Flex platform to undertake kitchen design work
 - The Commercial Team uses Vecta as a CRM for tracking leads/sales opportunities etc.

-As of current, the design team must replicate any project data created in the Winner platform, manually within the Vecta platform.
+As of current, the design team must manually replicate any project data created in the Winner platform, within the Vecta platform.
+This creates administrative overhead, detracting from time available to allocate to design work.
+In addition, any projects not yet created within Vecta are not yet visible by other teams, and as a consequence not chaseable.

 ## Overview
 This project is to develop a program/set of programs to bridge data between the Winner API and the Vecta API.
 Program will enable automatic transfer of certain data between BA's databases on either platform.